DevExpress/devextreme-documentation/concepts/05 Widgets/Tabs/15 Control the Behavior.md

 ---

-When the total length of all tabs exceeds the **Tabs** container, the widget shows navigation buttons that help an end user scroll the tab strip.
+When the total length of all tabs exceeds the **Tabs** container, the UI component shows navigation buttons that help an end user scroll the tab strip.
 This behavior is default only for desktops.
 To enable it on all types of devices, assign **true** to the [showNavButtons](/api-reference/10%20UI%20Widgets/dxTabs/1%20Configuration/showNavButtons.md '/Documentation/ApiReference/UI_Widgets/dxTabs/Configuration/#showNavButtons') option.
 Otherwise, assign **false**.

 ---
 ##### jQuery